klogging/klogging/README.md

     }
     ```

-3. Create a `logger` attribute for a class, for example by using the `Klogging` interface for logging inside
+3. Create a `logger` attribute for a class, for example by using the `Klogging` interface for
+   logging inside
    coroutines:

     ```kotlin
     class ImportantStuff : Klogging {
         suspend fun cleverAction(runId: String, input: String) = coroutineScope {
             launch(logContext("runId" to runId)) {
-                logger.info("cleverAction using {input}", input)
+                logger.info { "cleverAction using $input" }
             }
         }
     }
     ```

    Or by using the `NoCoLogging` interface for logging outside coroutines:

     ```kotlin
     class OtherStuff : NoCologging {
         fun funkyAction(input: String) {
-            logger.info("funkyAction using {input}", input)
+            logger.info { "funkyAction using $input" }
         }
     }
     ```
+   These examples both call the `logger.info` function with a lambda whose value is only evaluated
+   if `logger` is currently configured to log at `INFO` level or higher.

 ### Using snapshot builds

 If you want to use the latest snapshot builds, specify these in your `build.gradle.kts`: